Osgoode Hall Law School: Rankings and reputation

 Osgoode Hall is one of the most elite law schools in Canada.
 Times Higher Education ranked Osgoode Hall Law School 43 in the world in 2021.
 In 2022, Osgoode's joint JD/MBA program with the Schulich School of Business was named among the top 10 business and law programs in North America by FIND MBA.

 In the 2008 rankings published by Canadian Lawyer Magazine, Osgoode was ranked first in Canada and was awarded high marks for the quality of its professors, flexible curriculum, and the diversity and relevance of course offerings.
 The faculty has been described as the "strongest in the country," and rank number one in Canada for faculty journal citations.

 In 2011, 2012, 2013, Maclean's magazine has ranked Osgoode second amongst Canadian law schools.

-In 2025, Osgoode Hall Law School ranked 4th overall in Canada and 2nd in Ontario based off rankings from Times Higher Education The school remains highly competitive with about 2600 applicants a year and an acceptance rate of 8-10%.
+In 2025, Osgoode Hall Law School ranked 4th overall in Canada and 2nd in Ontario based on rankings from Times Higher Education The school remains highly competitive with about 2600 applicants a year and an acceptance rate of 8-10%.